sjl-sjtu/bnmr2/README.md

 # Bayesian Network-based Mendelian Randomization (BNMR)
-This is an R package to conduct causal estimation between exposure and outcome on GWAS data using BNMR model, which is a two-staged framework to deal with the imperfect genetic instruments.
-It selects approaciate genetic instruments via random graph forest, an ensemble approach comprises a series Bayesian network structure learning within sampled variants and exposure.
-It then uses the Bayesian Mendelian randomization with a shrinkage prior to cope with horizontal pleiotropy and obtain a robust estimate.
+This is an R package to conduct causal estimation between exposure and outcome on GWAS data using the Bayesian Network-based Mendelian Randomization (BNMR), which is a two-stage framework to deal with imperfect genetic instruments (horizontal pleiotropy, linkage disequilibrium, epistasis, etc.).
+It selects variants with a direct effect on the exposure as instrumental variables via random graph forest (RGF), an ensemble approach comprised of a series of Bayesian network structure learning processes within sampled variants and exposure.
+It then uses the Bayesian Mendelian randomization (BMR) with a shrinkage prior on the nusance parameters to cope with potential horizontal pleiotropy and obtain a robust estimate.

-Current version: 0.2.2
+Current version: 0.3.0

+Latest updation at Dec.
+14th, 2023.
+We have renamed the package as `bnmr2` to avoid potential conflict with another previous package.

 ## Tutorial
 ### 1. Installation